aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 ---
 layout: distill
-title: How LLMs handle long context?
+title: How to Encode Long Text Using Large Language Models?
 #description: an example of a distill-style blog post and main elements
 tags: LLM evaluation
 #giscus_comments: true